 The July 4th fireworks show in NYC is the largest Independence Day celebration in the country and one of the greatest events of the year in New York.
-Due to the ban of parades and large events throughout June amid the coronavirus crisis, the firework spectacle seemed unrealistic.
-But now, there is a reason for hope.
+Due to the ban of parades and large events throughout June amid the coronavirus crisis, the firework spectacle first seemed unrealistic.
+Now, there’s reason for hope.

 You'll also love this: